You are here:

-Available at no cost, individuals and organizations may request copies at any time.
+Available at no cost, individuals and organizations may request copies at any time of the following publications:

 There are many ways to proudly share your veteran status, but two of the most popular in Oregon are veteran license plates and ID cards.
 Oregon Driver & Motor Vehicle Services manages the license plate program, which offers specialty plates to veterans, disabled veterans and qualified family members at no additional cost beyond regular plate fees or replacement plate fees.

 For more information: License Plates